Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Algorithms

 \subsection{Parameterizing by the Maximum Excluded Degree}

 The proof of \cref{thm:algo:paraByList} follows mostly the ideas of the algorithm for \GenFac from Theorem~1.3 in \cite{MarxSS21}.
 The main difference is that $\Ex$ is finite and thus $\overline\Ex$ is cofinite.
-Therefore, every degree $d \ge \max \Ex+1$ is valid for a solution and we identify all such states $d$ with the state $\max\Ex+1$.
+Therefore, every degree $d \ge \max \Ex+1$ is valid for a solution and we identify all such states $d$ with the state $\max\Ex+1$, denoted by $\top$ in the following.
 This modification can be handled quite easily for the leaf, introduce vertex, introduce edge and forget nodes.
-But the convolution techniques applied at the join nodes do not directly transfer.
-Instead we use another result from \cite{Rooij20} which additionally involves zeta and M{\"o}bius transforms to obtain the improved running time for the cofinite case.
+As the convolution technique for the join nodes does not directly transfer, we use another result from \cite{Rooij20} which additionally involves zeta and M{\"o}bius transforms to obtain the improved running time for the cofinite case.